The list in brief

 A significant element of any builder is pricing.
 Here, we establish how payment plans work, as more often than not initial monthly costs increase dramatically after the first term.
 We also compare builders to one another to give you the best impression of which might be best for you in a competitive market.

-If you're still confused as to what builders, hosting, and WordPress are and how they differ, take a look at our comparison pitting web hosting vs website builders vs WordPress; it's also worth seeing what the difference is between web hosting and WordPress hosting, if you take that route.
+If you're confused as to what builders, hosting, and WordPress are and how they differ, take a look at our comparison of web hosting vs website builders vs WordPress.
+It's also worth seeing what the difference is between web hosting and WordPress hosting.